 Any wooden longbow needs to be treated with proper maintenance and left unstrung to avoid permanent damage to the bow.
 Proper maintenance constitutes of waxing the bow and the string periodically.

 Here are a few more items you should consider getting when choosing a longbow...

 Bow stringers usually don't come with the longbow, unless it is part of a package.
-It is highly recommended of getting one, although you may have seen people string their bow with their foot.
+It is highly recommended to getting one, although you may have seen people string their bow with their foot.
 The proper way to do it is with a bow stringer, this is good practice, so think of getting one.

 Your arm is standing near the trajectory of the bowstring which can be surprising when it slaps the arm, leaving small, or not so small, souvenirs you don't want to have such as shown in the picture below.
-Wearing an armguard is a good advice to avoid getting hit straight on the skin.
+Wearing an armguard is good advice to avoid getting hit straight on the skin.

 One of two shots may not affect your bare fingers but doing hundreds of shots will.
 Wearing a glove or a tab is a good thing.
 I like the style of the glove but like the tab on hot days.

 What probably gives every beginner headaches!
 Selecting proper arrows for your first longbow is crucial.

 You will have to understand what is the arrow spine of your arrows to make the best selection possible according to your bow setup.
 To understand the concept of the arrow spine, you may want to read the post What is the Arrow Spine?